Photometer: Infrared light transmission photometry

 Spectrophotometry in infrared light is mainly used to study structure of substances, as given groups give absorption at defined wavelengths.
 Measurement in aqueous solution is generally not possible, as water absorbs infrared light strongly in some wavelength ranges.
 Therefore, infrared spectroscopy is either performed in the gaseous phase (for volatile substances) or with the substances pressed into tablets together with salts that are transparent in the infrared range.
 Potassium bromide (KBr) is commonly used for this purpose.
 The substance being tested is thoroughly mixed with specially purified KBr and pressed into a transparent tablet, that is placed in the beam of light.
 The analysis of the wavelength dependence is generally not done using a monochromator as it is in UV-Vis, but with the use of an interferometer.
 The interference pattern can be analyzed using a Fourier transform algorithm.
 In this way, the whole wavelength range can be analyzed simultaneously, saving time, and an interferometer is also less expensive than a monochromator.
 The light absorbed in the infrared region does not correspond to electronic excitation of the substance studied, but rather to different kinds of vibrational excitation.
 The vibrational excitations are characteristic of different groups in a molecule, that can in this way be identified.
 The infrared spectrum typically has very narrow absorption lines, which makes them unsuited for quantitative analysis but gives very detailed information about the molecules.
 The frequencies of the different modes of vibration varies with isotope, and therefore different isotopes give different peaks.
 This makes it possible also to study the isotopic composition of a sample with infrared spectrophotometry.

 Atomic absorption photometry

 Atomic absorption photometers are photometers that measure the light from a very hot flame.
 The solution to be analyzed is injected into the flame at a constant, known rate.
 Metals in the solution are present in atomic form in the flame.
 The monochromatic light in this type of photometer is generated by a discharge lamp where the discharge takes place in a gas with the metal to be determined.
 The discharge then emits light with wavelengths corresponding to the spectral lines of the metal.
 A filter may be used to isolate one of the main spectral lines of the metal to be analyzed.
 The light is absorbed by the metal in the flame, and the absorption is used to determine the concentration of the metal in the original solution.

+Luminometers

+Luminometers are sensitive photometers that are used to measure luminescence and fluorescence in biology and chemistry.